-- o The planning and teaching of History - o Children should have opportunities to enhance their understanding of History through links to other areas of learning and to wider issues of interest and importance - o Early Years will follow the guidelines in the framework for Early Years Foundation Stage.
+- o The planning and teaching of History through Medium term and weekly planning. - o Identify what important knowledge and skills they want children to acquire. - o Identify what concept is emphasised in each topic and why? - o Identify what knowledge and skills need to be taught within their year group to ensure progression. - o Provide opportunities to enhance children's' understanding of History through links to other areas of learning and to wider issues of interest and importance. - o Early Years will follow the guidelines in the framework for Early Years Foundation Stage.